UCR-Robotics/ee144/docs/lab8.rst

     cd ~/catkin_ws
     catkin_make

-- Finally, launch sensors on your robot.
+- Finally, launch robot base and sensors on your robot.
   (This should be done on your robot, after SSH.)

   .. code:: bash